jsildura/Woflow-Auto-Refresher-Tool-Unofficial/README.md

 - **Lightweight & Minimalist UI** – Simple, responsive design with a dark-themed interface.
 - **Background Service Worker** – Runs efficiently in the background using Chrome's latest Manifest V3 standards.
 - **Toast Notifications** – Provides user feedback when refresh actions occur.
+- **Tab URL Monitoring** - Automatically starts, stops, or resets the visual timer based on user navigation.
+- **Visual Timer** - Countdown timer in the toolbar, turning red when ≤ 180 seconds.
+- **Performance Monitor** – Tracks CPU and memory usage in real-time with stats in the sliding menu
+- **Interval Validation** – Enforces valid refresh intervals, disables the start button function if invalid.
+- **Moving Gradient Background** – Enhances guide.html with a dynamic UI effect.

 ## Installation
 1. Download [Link](https://github.com/user-attachments/files/19018545/Auto.Refresh.Tool.v1.3.zip) or clone the project.